Welcome to LumoSQL v0.82

 Dependencies

-LumoSQL needs all of the following to build and run the default matrix (SQLite native + LMDB 0.9.x + LMDBv1.0 without encryption):
+LumoSQL needs all of the following to build the default matrix of binaries, consisting of SQLite native + LMDB 0.9.x + LMDBv1.0 without encryption:

 - a C compiler and GNU make